 We performed a comparison between Amazon Route 53 and Google Cloud DNS based on real PeerSpot user reviews.

-Find out in this report how the two Managed DNS solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The main DNS resolution is really, really fast."
+Find out in this report how the two Managed DNS solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."We use Amazon Route 53 for dynamic naming and routing policy."

 "The solution offers you the flexibility to control configuration rules."